top of page

 Vegetables

-March is when we plant our warm season crops here in the low desert so February is when we plan for planting them.
+March is when we plant our warm-season crops here in the low desert so take some time now to plan your spring/summer garden.

 This is the last major cool season planting for root vegetables, loose leaf lettuces, greens, Bok Choy, Peas, Spinach, Artichoke, Brassicas, Green Onion, Onion slips, Potato slips, Herbs: chives, basil, oregano, sage, cilantro, cumin, dill, parsley as well as Citrus and Stone Fruit trees